 - Create relevant written responses that represent critical thinking about the coursework and interact with peers in a mutually respectful manner.

-This course is eligible for 12 hours of continuing education credits.
+CEUs - This course is eligible for 12 hours of continuing education credits.